dmtrbch/blockchain-developer-bootcamp-final-project/README.md

 Video is shortened.
 Bet might be in progress for 2+ minutes due to the generation of random number by Chainlink VRF

+## TODO & future improvements

+- Add functionality to bet on specific number
+- Add functionality to bet on odd or even number
+- Add functionality to place multiple bets in one game round
+- Add functionality for the gambler to top up casino reserve (add liquidity to the casino) and get rewards
+- Bets to be placed with native casino token (ERC-20) instead of ETH